MediEvil: Marketing and release

 Sorrell explained that, during the marketing campaign, the team were frequently asked to go to graveyards for photo-shoots.
 These usually went without incident, but on one occasion a vicar asked them why they were filming on church property.
 They lied by telling him that they were students filming a documentary on churches.
 Marketing campaigns also incorporated Sony Cambridge Studio's humour.

 MediEvil was first released in North America and Europe in October 1998.
 The Japanese version, titled MediEvil: Yomigaetta Gallowmere no Yūsha, was released on 17 June 1999.
-The character of Fortesque proved unpopular there, because they considered the idea of a skeleton being the protagonist strange.
+The character of Fortesque proved unpopular there, because Japanese audiences considered the idea of a skeleton being the protagonist strange.
 The game was later released with C-12: Final Resistance in a two-disc pack on 9 May 2003.
 It was also re-released on the PlayStation Network in 2007.
-In 2011, MediEvil was ported to Android, although it is only compatible with PlayStation-certified devices such as the Sony Xperia Play.
+In 2011, MediEvil was released on Android, although it is only compatible with PlayStation-certified devices such as the Sony Xperia Play.